j-ntw/distsys_sutd/hw3/README.md

 • WF (write forward, MGR to owner)
 • WD (write data, owner to writer)
 • WC (write confirm, writer to MGR)

+## notes

+remove clock, its ok not to be ordered.